 - Tramuntana Tours: Tramuntana Tours offer a variety of ways to discover the spectacular surroundings of Soller: either on foot, by bike, sea kayak or boat.

 - Soller SUP: ever tried stand up paddling?
 The bay of Port de Soller with its calm water is a great place to learn.
+It’s where I first tried stand up paddling too!
 Soller SUP is located just off the beach, close to hotel Esplendido.

 Are you thinking about visiting Mallorca?
-Then check out: Mallorca, is it a Tourist Trap or a Beautiful Island?
+Then check out my article about Mallorca: Mallorca, is it a Tourist Trap or a Beautiful Island?